jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmactions.md

 Modify | Modify the selected rule.
 Click on the rule to select it.
 This opens the rule in the [Alarm Action dialog][enterprise_cfgmonitor_alarmaction].
 Delete | Delete the selected rule.
 Move Down / Move Up | Rules are executed in the order they are listed in the Alarm Action Editor.
 Move rules up and down to re-organize them.
 For examples see [Example Alarm Action Rules][enterprise_cfgmonitor_alarmaction_example].
 Enable | Enable / Disable the selected Alarm Action Rule.
-Disabled rules have the "(disabled)" display to the right of their name in the Alarm Action Editor.
+Disabled rules have the "(Disabled)" display to the right of their name in the Alarm Action Editor.

 ## Federate Spotlight Diagnostic Servers